Skip links

 The use of aircraft for active response operations in the atmosphere involves modifying them to be able to transport response materials to the cloud target areas.
 By conducting experiments over the last few years, we want to implement this method in as many areas as possible throughout the country.
 It is among the most effective cloud seeding methods available.

-Depending on the type of aircraft and the type of active intervention in the atmosphere, aircraft are adapted to carry smoke torches on the wings and ejectable cartridges on the underside.
+Depending on the type of aircraft and the type of active intervention in the atmosphere, airplanes are adapted to carry smoke flares on the wings and ejectable cartridges on the underside.
 Thus, interventions on cloud systems to stimulate rainfall and combat hail using aircraft are carried out by two methods:

 • seeding the top of the cloud by direct injection of crystallization nuclei